PopovVladimirY/ble-soil-sensor-client/readme.md

 # BLE Client for Wireless Soil Sensor

 This BLE client is a part of a bigger project including wireless sensors.
-It is sanning continuously for sensors ready to provide data, reading it and printitn into console.
+It is sanning continuously for sensors ready to provide data, reading it and printitng into console.

 ## TODO